-- 1. How to choose between a recommendation and an encouragement - The basis for the recommendations or encouragements presented in the review reports should be the respective reporting guidelines: - (a) A "shall" requirement is a mandatory requirement and, in case of problems, needs to be addressed through a recommendation; - (b) A "should" requirement is not a mandatory requirement and, in case of problems, needs to be addressed through an encouragement; - (c) A "may" requirement is also not a mandatory requirement and leads to an encouragement; - (d) A "shall" requirement followed by an expression such as "where feasible" or "to the extent possible" is a mandatory requirement.
-If the Party has neither reported the information nor provided an explanation for not reporting or only partially reporting it, then this should lead to a recommendation provided by the ERT, which should include the language of the reporting requirement (e.g. "The ERT recommends that..., where feasible"; or "The ERT recommends that..., to the extent possible"). - 2.
+- 1. How to choose between a recommendation and an encouragement - The basis for the recommendations or encouragements presented in the review reports should be the respective reporting guidelines: - (a) A "shall" requirement is a mandatory requirement and, in case of problems, needs to be addressed through a recommendation; - (b) A "should" requirement is not a mandatory requirement and, in case of problems, needs to be addressed through an encouragement; - (c) A "may" or "could be" requirement is also not a mandatory requirement and leads to an encouragement; - (d) Some "shall", "should" or "may" requirements are followed by an expression such as "where feasible" or "to the extent possible".
+If the Party has neither reported the information nor provided an explanation for not reporting or only partially reporting it, then this should lead to a recommendation/encouragement provided by the ERT, which should include the language of the reporting requirement (e.g. "The ERT recommends that/encourages..., where feasible"; or "The ERT recommends that/encourages..., to the extent possible").
+The ERT should include in its findings any explanation or justification for information not reported provided by the Party either in its reports or during the review, especially owing to national circumstances that may have prevented/hindered the Party from reporting on the requirement (e.g. unavailability of data or resource constraints). - 2.
 How to frame individual recommendations/ encouragements in the review reports - Recommendations and encouragements should closely reflect the language of the reporting guidelines and be concrete, factual and neutral, as well as easily traced back to the respective reporting guidelines.
 At the same time, they could be adapted to fit a particular finding in the context of the review of a particular Party. - 3.
 How to compile recommendations in the "Conclusions and recommendations" section of the review reports - The "Conclusions and recommendations" section should include all of the recommendations (referred to as "shall" requirements) that were provided by the ERT in the main body of the report. - The "Conclusions and recommendations" section should not include the encouragements (referred to as "should" and "may" requirements) that were provided by the ERT in the main body of the report. - 4.
-How to reflect additional - Two types of additional information should be reflected in the recommendations and encouragements:
+How to reflect additional information - Two types of additional information should be reflected in the recommendations and encouragements: